-True North may require any student to be examined by a physician for the purpose of determining whether the student is afflicted with a contagious or infectious disease or have the liability of transmitting the disease.
+True North may require any student to be examined by a physician for the purpose of determining whether the student is afflicted with a contagious or infectious disease or has the ability of transmitting the disease.

 True North may also require certification from a physician indicating a student's fitness to participate in specific educational programs or extracurricular activities.